Is the FIRE movement a smart money strategy or an unrealistic dream?

 What’s the verdict?

 It’s hard to argue against the necessity and desirability of some measure of financial independence.
 On the other hand, the retire early side feels unrealistic to me.
-In my post Is retirement dead?
+In Is retirement dead?
 A look at the future of retirement, I questioned whether a traditional full-stop retirement makes sense in a world where people are living longer, healthier lives.
 I still believe that work, in some form, will be part of many people’s lives well into their senior years.

 For those privileged enough to have the option to join the FIRE movement, is the sacrifice needed to accumulate enough wealth to live for 40, 50, or even 60, years worth it?
 Ultimately, the choice to pursue FIRE comes down to the kind of life you want to live, and the life experiences you want to have.
 There’s no right or wrong answer.